 The holly genus, Ilex, has some 400 species,

 but only one is native to the British Isles.
 Ilex aquifolium is a medium-sized tree often forming an understory in native oak woodlands.
 The tree

-will reach 20m and will grow from suckers hence often forming a clump of trees.
+will reach 20m and will grow from suckers hence often forming a clump.

 The leaves are evergreen, thick with a glossy upper surface and normally with

-Hollys are dioceous (ie having separate male and female trees) so some trees,
+Hollys are dioecious (ie having separate male and female trees) so some trees,

 the males, will not produce berries.
 The flowers are small and white and produced